gitlab-gitops-demo/README/README.md

 1. Run CI on each project to deploy each application.

 #### Clean up
-1. To clean up the infrastructure, invoke the manual action for `destroy` on each of the aws and gcp projects.
+1. To clean up the infrastructure, invoke the manual action for `destroy` on each of the infra projects.